 That’s all folks…

 Well, there you have it.
-I hope this has helped and if you are looking for any of our roles click here.
+I hope this has helped and if you are looking for a job please click here to view our latest vacancies.

 It would be great to hear from you if this has assisted you in your interviews.